-SAICA Thuthuka Bursary Fund South Africa 2019 – 2020
+SAICA Thuthuka Bursary Fund South Africa

 ABOUT THE COMPANY – SAICA

-The South African Institute of Chartered Accountants (SAICA) is a South African based accountancy body, in fact they are the top accountancy body in the country.
-The histpry of the company dates back to 1894, when it was formed in Johannesburg as “The Institute of Accountants and Auditors”.
+SAICA Thuthuka Bursary Fund South Africa | The South African Institute of Chartered Accountants (SAICA) is a South African-based accountancy body they are the top accountancy body in the country.
+The history of the company dates back to 1894 when it was formed in Johannesburg as “The Institute of Accountants and Auditors”.

-In 1987, SAICA joined forces with the Association for the Advancement of Black Accountants (ABASA) and the PAAB to create the CAs’ Eden Trust, as a means to porvide bursary funding to black CAs(SA).
-The name then changed to the Thuthuka Bursary Fund in 2002 and has since assisted many struggling students complete their studies and reach their dreams of becoming a CA.
+In 1987, SAICA joined forces with the Association for the Advancement of Black Accountants (ABASA) and the PAAB to create the CAs’ Eden Trust, as a means to provide bursary funding to black CAs(SA).
+The name then changed to the Thuthuka Bursary Fund in 2002 and has since assisted many struggling students to complete their studies and reach their dreams of becoming a CA.

-ABOUT THE BURSARY PROGRAMME – FIELDS COVERED
+ABOUT THE SAICA THUTHUKA BURSARY PROGRAMME – FIELDS COVERED

 - University of Johannesburg – Bachelor of Accounting (course code: BCA012)

 - University of Pretoria – BCom Accounting Sciences (course code: 07130042)

 - University of Witwatersrand – BAcc Science (course code: CB008)

 - University of the Free State, Bloemfontein Campus – Bachelor of Accounting (course code: 6319)